-Thank you for registering for the Ecosystem Explorations field trip at Tower Hill Botanic Garden.
+Thank you for registering for the Ecosystem Explorations field trip at New England Botanic Garden at Tower Hill.
 This guide provides an overview and introduction to the program.
 The optional pre and post-visit activities on the following pages will support your students' learning during the program and will help to extend their knowledge beyond your trip.
 Prior to your visit you are not mandated to complete any specific lessons or units of study.